hypertrack/sdk-android/README.md

    val deviceId = sdkInstance.deviceID
 ```

-Make sure you've saved this identifier as it is required when calling HyperTrack APIs.
+Make sure you've saved this device identifier as it is required when calling HyperTrack APIs.

 #### Step 5.
-Verify your Integration
+Verify your integration

 Once you've finished pervious steps you are ready to test your integration.

-Simplest way to start tracking is to use [HyperTrack public API](https://docs.hypertrack.com/#references-apis-devices-post-devices-device_id-start) and you need to copy your authentication credentials from [Dashboard](https://dashboard.hypertrack.com/setup), so the start command will look like below:
+Simplest way to start tracking is to use [HyperTrack API](https://docs.hypertrack.com/#references-apis-devices-post-devices-device_id-start) and you need to copy your authentication credentials from [Dashboard](https://dashboard.hypertrack.com/setup), so the start command will look like below:
 ```bash
 curl https://v3.api.hypertrack.com/devices/{deviceId}/start \
     --request POST \